jaasonw/graphing-calculator/README.md

 ![graph](https://i.imgur.com/V5KfMuD.png)

-Graphing calculator written using SFML 2.5.1 for my object oriented C++ final.
-Implements the shunting yard algorithm, a reverse polish notation evaluator, and an input tokenizer that accepts an equation as a string and tokenizes it for shunting yard
+Graphing calculator written using SFML 2.5.1 for my fundamentals of computer science II c++ final.
+Implements an input tokenizer that tokenizes an equation into tokens, the shunting yard algorithm to convert them to reverse polish notation, and an evaluator for reverse polish notation.

-Modify build_example.py with the SFML include path to build with g++, might also work with clang if you tweak the script a bit
+Modify build_example.py with the SFML include path to build with g++, should also work with clang but not thoroughly tested.

 # Usage